Mine Countermeasures Ships - MCM

 Ships designed to clear mines from vital waterways.

 Avenger class ships are designed as mine sweepers/hunter-killers capable of finding, classifying and destroying moored and bottom mines.
-Avenger (MCM 1) and Defender (MCM 2) were decommissioned May 13, 2015.
+Avenger (MCM 1) was decommissioned on September 30, 2014.
+Defender (MCM 2) was decommissioned Oct.
+1, 2014.
 Guardian (MCM 5) was stricken from service in 2013.
 There remain 11 MCMs in current service to the fleet.

 These ships use sonar and video systems, cable cutters and a mine detonating device that can be released and detonated by remote control.
 They are also capable of conventional sweeping measures.
 The ships are of fiberglass sheathed, wooden hull construction.

 |USS Champion (MCM 4), San Diego, CA|